 ‘I’m sure I don’t need it,’ said Raja.
 ‘I’ve never felt better in my life.’

-‘Well, your face looks a bit flushed to me,’ said Abdul, ‘but that just might be the colour of your skin.
+‘Your face looks a bit flushed to me,’ said Nando, ‘but that just might be the colour of your skin.
 Do you feel an itching in your toes?’

 ‘No,’ said Raja.
 ‘Why do you ask?’

-‘Usually it’s a symptom of the virus, so it’s good they don’t itch.’
+‘Usually it’s a symptom of the disease, so it’s good they don’t itch.’

 ‘I’m sure I’m perfectly fine,’ insisted Raja.

-‘Of course, there are many reasons why one’s hands can suddenly turn clammy,’ said Abdul, ‘but do buy the medicine, just in case.’
+‘Of course, there are many reasons why one’s hands can suddenly turn clammy,’ said Nando, ‘but do buy the medicine, just in case.’

-They thanked Abdul and hoped they would see him again.
+They thanked Nando and hoped they would see him again.

 Samara and Raja shook their head.

-‘In that case I suggest you stay at the Sarai,’ said Abdul.
+‘In that case I suggest you stay at the Sarai,’ said Nando.
 ‘It’s the best place to stay in town, and we’ll almost certainly meet each other if you decide to stay there.’

-They thanked him once more for his help and advice and continued on their journey across the yellow sands.
-For a moment it occurred to the princess that Abdul might be the boy they were looking for, but she couldn’t see how he, even with his tremendous navigational skills and knowledge of the stars, could possibly help to rescue her parents.
+Samara and Raja thanked him once more for his help and advice, and mounted Barado.
+As they waved good bye to each other, it occurred to the princess that Nando might be the boy they were looking for, but she couldn’t see how he, even with his tremendous navigational skills and knowledge of the stars, could possibly help to rescue her parents.

-They made slow progress.
+They made slow progress across the pale-yellow sands.
 Even Barado with all his racing skills was not able to go at a proper gallop as his hooves sank into the yellow sand all around them.
 The temperature was slowly dropping and soon there was almost a chill in the air.
 Samara wondered why it was called the Hotlands.
 She shivered suddenly.
 There was now rather more than just a sharp nip in the air.
 She drew a small shawl out of her bag and wrapped it around Raja and herself.

 After an hour of trudging across the desert sands, Hoven, the capital of the Hotlands, suddenly came into view.
-It was a small town with only about ten thousand inhabitants.
-It was late evening, but they found that there was still a lot of life in the town, and all the streets were full of people going for a walk.
+It was a small town with only a few thousand inhabitants.
+It was late evening, but they found that there was still a lot of life in the town, and the streets were crowded.
 The shops, too, were doing brisk business, selling all sorts of wares.
-Some were gathered around small tables where they were drinking what looked like tea, and near each customer there was a contraption with a pipe that they inhaled and then threw out smoke.
-The dandika as this contraption was named, may have been an earlier version of a smoking apparatus that you still sometimes find in some countries, known as a hookah.
+Bright lights shone everywhere so that shoppers could inspect the merchandise properly.
+Some Hotlanders were gathered around small tables where they were drinking what looked like tea, and near each customer there was a contraption with a pipe that they inhaled and then threw out smoke.

 As they wandered through the market, they came across a strange combination of articles in the clothes’ shops.
 In most parts of the world clothes’ shops stock clothes either for winter or for summer, depending on the season.
 Here in the Hotlands, however, they found that clothes’ shops displayed a sizeable quantity of summer clothing, such as T-shirts and shorts, and at the same time winter wear such as sweaters, woollen coats and shawls.
 What was even more surprising was that people were buying both summer and winter clothes at the same time.